The Wild Horse Program Began in 1988

 At the one-year point, the WHF was able to hire Billy Eppler as Horse Supervisor.
 Mr. Eppler worked in this capacity until 1995.
 At that time Mike Buchanan was hired to be the Horse Supervisor.
 Mr. Buchanan worked as the Horse Supervisor until January 2008 when he retired from the Wyoming Department of Corrections.

-The current supervisor is Jeff Martin.
-As of August 2014, he will have worked for the Wyoming Department of Corrections for 25 years.
+The current Wild Horse Program supervisor is Jeff Martin.
+As of June 2014, he will have worked for the Wyoming Department of Corrections for 25 years.

 Wyoming Honor Farm – Wild Horse Program Overview